Kick-Start 2026: New Year Appliance Check for Fresno & Clovis Homes

 What is the best time of year to schedule appliance service in Fresno, CA?

 Late December through January is ideal.
-Post‑holiday inspections catch issues caused by heavy use before they become emergencies.
-Technicians also have more availability early in the year, so you’re less likely to face long waits.
+Post-holiday inspections catch issues caused by heavy use before they become emergencies.
+Technicians also tend to have more availability early in the year, so you’re less likely to face long waits.

 How can Fresno homeowners prevent dryer fires?